mulyung1/PYQGIS-Masterclass/README.md

 # PYQGIS-Masterclass
-Python scripts used to achieve different GIS operation in QGIS.
+QGIS Python scripts used to achieve different GIS operations.